-I am grateful to Amy Campbell, school counselor from the Rawson Saunders School for Dyslexia for making another contribution to this blog.
+I am grateful to Amy Campbell, a school counselor from the Rawson Saunders School for Dyslexia for making another contribution to this blog.
 Her words about homework provide guidance to parents and grandparents who want to help.
 Thank you, Amy.

 Knowing how to best support children with their homework can be a complex task that can sometimes leave parents looking for help.
 Here are some general things to consider when approaching homework with kids: